yegor256/blog/_drafts/_cre.md

 The first two are one-time actions, which I have to perform ASAP.
 Once completed they will lower the impact of `E1`.
 The plan `P3` should be performed every week, in order to lower the impact of `E1` too.
-Here is how my Risk List looks together with the plans:
+Here is how my Risk List looks, together with the plans:

 {% highlight text %}
 C1 → R1:7 → E1↓:3 ⇢ 7×3 = 21